inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 The Tao is like a stack:
-the data changes but not the structure. the more you use it, the eper it becomes;
+the data changes but not the structure. the more  use it, the eper it becomes;
-the more you talk of it, the less you unrstand.
+the more  talk of it, the less  unrstand.

 Hold on to the root.
-Young men, hear an old man to whom old men hearkened when he was young.
+Young men, hear an old man to whom old men hearkened when he was ng.
 		-- Augustus Caesar
 I truly wish I could be a great surgeon or philosopher or author or anything constructive, but in all honesty I'd rather turn up my amplifier full blast